CONP Portal | Dataset

 2) Install the braincode_Mouse_Image dataset

-Now that the DataLad dataset has been installed, go into the dataset directory under projects/braincode_Mouse_Image.
+Now that the dataset has been installed, go into the braincode_Mouse_Image dataset directory.